ar-ecommerce-platform/config-repo/README.md

    It sends a configuration request to the Config Server (e.g., `http://localhost:8888/auth-service/dev`).

 3. **Config Server Bootstraps**
-   The Config Server reads its own `bootstrap.yml`, which points to this Git repo (`ecommerce-config-repo`) as the source of truth.
+   The Config Server reads its own `bootstrap.yml`, which points to this Git repo (`ecommerce-config-repo`).

 4. **Git Repository Fetched**
    The Config Server clones or pulls this repository.